Five tips to maximise your term deposit earnings

 1) Know how much you will earn

 Knowledge is power and with term deposits, you can work out exactly how much you will earn before you choose to commit to a particular product or institution.
-Use the Infochoice Term Deposit Calculator to find out how much you will get from a term deposit before making a final decision.
+Use the Infochoice Term Deposit Calculator or Compound Interest Calculator to find out how much you will get from a term deposit before making a final decision.

 2) Break up your money